Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Crate Training Cruel?

 Some people believe that crate training a dog is cruel.
-At first glance, it can seem cold and heartless to lock a dog up in a cage and leave them alone for any period of time.
+At first glance, it can seem cold and heartless to lock a dog up in a cage and leave them alone for any period.
 However, not all dogs are equipped with the instincts to keep themselves safe when outside of human supervision.

 Some people are fine with the idea of crate training but find that the training process itself is too difficult or unkind for them to stomach.
 It can be hard to hear your dog cry from the crate.
 It can also be hard to look at your dog’s sad expression as you walk away from them.
 Crate training a dog, especially overnight, can be difficult, but it can also come with a lot of benefits.